ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/05_expose_sni_app.md

 !!! info "step-by-step"
     1. Deploy **MetalLB**: Ensure MetalLB is installed and running in the cluster.
     2. Create the `IPAddressPool` resource
-    3. Configure MetalLB Advertisement: create either `L2Advertisement` or `BGPAdvertisement` resource
+    3. Configure MetalLB Advertisement: create either `L2Advertisement`（L2广播） or `BGPAdvertisement`（BGP广播） resource
     4. Create a **LoadBalancer type** `service` and **MetalLB** will allocate IPs from the specified pool. <br/>Example: create `service` of the LoadBalancer type to expose non-HTTP services outside the cluster.
     ```yaml
     apiVersion: v1